fbpx

 The version we assemble today differs from many classic interpretations in that it is smoked...or mostly smoked.

-Any, and I do mean any, grilled white fish can be rescued by smoked romesco: cod, snapper, stripped bass, and if you’re not a fish person, roast potatoes all day long.
+Any, and I do mean any, grilled white fish can be rescued by smoked romesco: cod, snapper, striped bass, and if you’re not a fish person, roast potatoes all day long.

 This recipe first appeared in Season 1 of Good Eats: The Return.